 The degree of Associate in Science with a major in Travel and Tourism will be awarded upon completion of the program.

-FIRST YEAR
+The Travel and Tourism program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).

-FALL SEM IESTER CL LA B CR
+FALL SEM ESTER CL LAB CR

 EN 101 English Composition 4 0 4

 GY 135 Destination Travel Geography I 3 0 3

-ľT 102 PC Applications 3 0 3
+IT 102 PC Applications 3 0 3

 MT 120 Contemporary College Mathematics 4 0 4

 TR 101 Introduction to the Hospitality

-and Tourism Industry 3 0 3
+and Tourism Industry¥ 3 0 3

 17

 SPRING S EMESTER

 BU 150 Supervision 3 0 3

 BU 170 Introduction to Marketing 3 0 3

 EN 120 Communications 3 0 3

 GY 137 Destination Travel Geography II 3 0 3

 TR 125 Travel Industry Procedures 4 0 4

 16

-- College preparatory course (or equivalent) in English and/ or Communications; good verbal abilities and writing skills are major considerations in the acceptance into the Travel and Tourism and Hotel Administration Programs; - 2.
-Computer keyboarding skills are essential; and - Please refer to starred\ statement on this page regarding mathematics graduation requirement.
+- College preparatory course (or equivalent) in English and/ or Communications; good verbal abilities and writing skills are major considerations in the acceptance into the Travel and Tourism and Hotel Administration Programs; - Computer keyboarding skills are essential; and - Please refer to starred statement on this page regarding mathematics graduation requirement.